Konamiman/Nestor80/README.md

 ## Getting started

 1. Head to [the releases page](https://github.com/konamiman/Nestor80/releases) and download the appropriate Nestor80 variant for your system.
 Note that:
-   * The "Framework dependant" and "Portable" variants require [the .NET 6 runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to be installed.
+   * The "Framework dependant" and "Portable" variants require [the .NET runtime](https://dotnet.microsoft.com/en-us/download/dotnet/) (.NET 6 or newer) to be installed.
    * The "Standalone" variants don't require the .NET runtime to be installed, but they are much bigger in size (about 60MB vs about 400KB for the framework dependand variants).
    * You'll need the "Portable" variant if your system supports .NET 6 but there isn't a a native variant (standalone or framework dependant) available.
 To run this variant the `dotnet` tool (installed as part of the .NET runtime) needs to be used as follows: `dotnet N80.dll <arguments>`.
 Otherwise this variant works exactly like the native ones.